 “I wasn’t even supposed to be handling the gun until we started shooting the scene and the director changed it.”
 Massee continued.
 “I just took a year off and I went back to New York and didn’t do anything.
 I didn’t work.
 What happened to Brandon was a tragic accident… I don’t think you ever get over something like that.”

-After learning about the tragic death of Bruce Lee’s son, read the full story behind the death of Marilyn Monroe.
-Then, learn about the 10 most embarrassing celebrity deaths in history.
+After learning about the tragic death of Brandon Lee, the son of Bruce Lee, read the full story behind the death of Marilyn Monroe.
+Then, learn about the most embarrassing celebrity deaths in history.